KeychainMDIP/kc/doc/deployment_guide.md

 ## Secure Hosting an MDIP Node with nginx

-nginx [https://nginx.org/](https://nginx.org/) is a popular web server and reverse proxy available for most operating systems.
+Nginx [https://nginx.org/](https://nginx.org/) is a popular web server and reverse proxy available for most operating systems.

-nginx can be used to control and throttle access to server ports and hosted services like MDIP.
+Nginx can be used to control and throttle access to server ports and hosted services like MDIP.
 The configuration files presented here are for educational purposes.
 Securing a server for online operations involves more than protecting a few ports; this document limits itself to MDIP-specific ports and services.

 ### Important MDIP Ports and Endpoints